2012 Quarter Value (2026 Guide): Errors List, “D”, “S” & “P” Mint Mark Worth

 2012 - Present

-First Strike labeling adds substantial premiums to already scarce high-grade pieces.
-The same El Yunque design without this designation trades at $1,950 in MS68, showing how certification timing affects market prices.
+“First Strike” is a certification label from PCGS (Professional Coin Grading Service) applied to coins submitted within the first 30 days of a release — it adds substantial premiums to already-scarce high-grade pieces.
+The same El Yunque design without this designation trades at $1,950 in MS68, showing exactly how much certification timing affects real market prices.

-History of The 2012 Quarter
+History of the 2012 Quarter

 Also Read: Top 100 Most Valuable Modern Quarters Worth Money List (1965-Present)

-Is You 2012 Quarter Rare?
+Is Your 2012 Quarter Rare?

 2012-P El Yunque Quarter